petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-content-pages/adding-elements-to-content-pages.md

 # Adding Elements to Content Pages

-After you [create a content page](../adding-pages/adding-a-page-to-a-site.md), you can add widgets and fragments to define the page's content and structure.
+After [creating a content page](../adding-pages/adding-a-page-to-a-site.md), you can add widgets and fragments to build the page's content and structure.

-To add elements,
+To add elements to the page,

 1. Navigate to the content page and click *Edit* (![Edit Button](../../../images/icon-edit.png)).
 This opens the [content page editor](./content-page-editor-ui-reference.md).